kausmees/prophaser/README.md

 #### separate ####

 #### integrated ####

+There is also the command line option *--Geno_mls* which affects how the most likely genotypes are calulated: turning this option on means

 I'm not sure these are correct always in terms of the definition of pdfs and so on.